Oyedee/stroll_task/README.md

 ### Api
 - This service communicates with remote sources (REST API, sockets, etc.)

-### Firestore
-- This service communicates with Cloud Firestore.

-### Firebase Auth
-- This service communicates with Firebase Authentication.

-### Location
-- This service communicates with device's location (via GPS and/or Google Services)

 ### Storage
 - This service communicates with device's storage to provide data caching.